 Seriously.
 Tell me about it – let’s be excited about Star Trek together!

 The season was incredible.
 Take away the pacing issues – heck, leave them in – it’s still the most entertaining Star Trek season ever and the most beautiful.
-It’s easy to take away from the writing and the acting and say too much show, too little substance – only because there’s so much show!
+It’s easy to take away from the writing and the acting and say too much show, too little substance.
+That’s because there’s so much show!
 Look at this shot:

 Guess we’ll have to wait and see, Commander.
 Until then, Bogdan out.
 LLAP 🖖